-Any individual above 14 years is advised to consume 2.4 micrograms daily (2), pregnant women are advised to stick to 2.6 mcg, and breastfeeding women to stick to 2.8 mcg daily (2).
+Any individual above 14 years is advised to consume 2.4 micrograms daily (2), pregnant women are advised to get 2.6 mcg, and breastfeeding women to get 2.8 mcg daily (2).
 If you do not get enough of this vitamin, you risk getting vitamin B12 deficiency.

 Medical News Today acknowledges that vitamin B12 deficiency can result in permanent and potentially severe damage to the brain and nervous system (2).
-Even the slightest drop can trigger deficiency symptoms.
+Even a smaller drop can trigger some deficiency symptoms.

-The most common symptoms are memory problems, depression, fatigue, and confusion (2).
-However, these could be symptoms of any other disease.
+The most common symptoms are anemia, memory problems, depression, fatigue, and confusion (2).
+However, these could be symptoms of other conditions as well.